Los Angeles Hospitality Management Programs

 Master in Business Administration, Hospitality Management Emphasis

 The MBA with an emphasis in hospitality management is offered through a partnership between the College of Business Administration and The Collins College of Hospitality Management.
 It's designed to provide business training to working managers.
-The MBA program consists of 48 credits over 2 years, and covers management, operations, law, strategy and technology topics as they relate to the hospitality industry.
-To accommodate working students' schedules, classes meet 1 evening per week or on some Saturdays.
+The MBA program consists of 34-36 credits over 2 years, and covers management, operations, law, strategy and technology topics as they relate to the hospitality industry.
+To accommodate working students' schedules, classes meet one evening per week or on some Saturdays as well as in a hybrid format.

 Mt.
 San Antonio College